LEARNAcademy/Assessments-2018/NielsChristianKiellandWeek1.md

 #### 4. Describe a closure, what is it good for and how do you recognize one?

   //Your Answer
-  Closure is {} to to wrap around and close off functions.
-The help give scope and compartmentalize programs.
+  Closure is a function within the scope of another function.

   //Googled Answer
   A closure is the combination of a function and the lexical environment within which that function was declared.

 #### 5. What's the difference between =, ==, and === in JavaScript?